 Using the lasso tool, trim excess leaf material to ensure a complete half leaf remains for preparations or leave the complete leaf intact if preparing a full leaf [1].

-SCREEN: The lasso tool is being used to trim the leaf as required, or the intact leaf is being shown TXT: A half leaf provides a more reliable reconstruction of shape and size than a repaired fragment
+SCREEN: The lasso tool is being used to trim the leaf as required, or the intact leaf is being shown TXT: s in this example, a half leaf provides a more reliable reconstruction of shape and size than reconstructing the full leaf

 Using a line or paintbrush tool, repair any damaged areas along the leaf margin with a line of appropriate color and thickness [1].

 SCREEN: The line or paintbrush tool being used to repair damaged margins with an appropriate color.
+TXT: In this example, repair was likely not required but is shown for instructive purposes

-For tooth measurements of the leaf, using a lasso tool, remove the area adjacent to damaged portions of the margin [1].
+For tooth measurements of the leaf, copy the leaf and place it in an open area on the canvas.
+The lasso tool will be used to remove the area adjacent to damaged portions of the margin [1].

-SCREEN: The lasso tool is being used to remove areas next to damaged margins.
+SCREEN: The leaf is being copied, the lasso tool is being selected.
+The selected leaf is being copied, pasted, and arranged.
+The lasso tool is being used to remove areas next to damaged margins.

-Begin selection at a point along the margin that bounds the damaged portion and draw a straight line to the major vein perpendicular to it [1].
-Start the selection at the preserved primary tooth sinus closest to the damage [2].
+Begin selection at a point along the margin that bounds the damaged portion and draw a straight line to the major vein perpendicular to it.
+Start the selection at the preserved primary tooth sinus closest to the damage.

-SCREEN: The selection is being started at the damaged margin and a straight line is being drawn to the major vein perpendicular to it.

-SCREEN: The selection is being started at the preserved primary tooth sinus closest to the damage.

 Continue the selection along the major vein until level with the other bound of the damaged margin, then draw a straight line perpendicular to the major vein to the margin [1].
 Delete the damaged portion of the leaf and repeat the process for all damaged portions [2].

-SCREEN: The selection process is being conducted along the major vein, and the perpendicular line is being drawn to the margin.
+SCREEN: The selection is being started at the damaged margin and a straight line is being drawn to the major vein perpendicular to it.
+The selection is being started at the preserved primary tooth sinus closest to the damage.
+The selection process is being conducted along the major vein, and the perpendicular line is being drawn to the margin.

+SCREEN:

 SCREEN: The damaged portions of the leaf are being deleted.